top of page

 The sleeping Giant

 Aeromodelling has always been essentially a home-based education.
 Vastly more children access it in flying clubs than in schools and usually through parents and relatives.
+Its technologies, methods and means are more influential in military and civilian life than ever before.
+The industry has so many related aspects, skills, professions and careers that to be involved with aerospace in some way is universally relevant into the future.

 Solutions: